Amazing sunset at Tanjung Aru First Beach

 This clam has smooth and ceramic-like thick shells, mostly in white or brown colour.
 It is one of the favourite seafood for locals and tourists because of its tender meat and rich flavors.
 You can cook it in soup, or fry it with ginger and Chinese wine.
 Meretrix clam is easy to catch.
 However, it’s a filter feeder, so the one harvested from the polluted shore would contain heavy metals (not recommended for pregnant women), it’s also a banned seafood during red tide (toxic algae blooming).

 Left: Tanjung Aru Second Beach during low tide.
-Right: Excreted deposit from a sand worm (lugworm)
+Right: Excreted deposit from an acorn worm or sand worm (lugworm)

 Left: Tanjung Aru Second Beach during low tide.
-Right: Excreted deposit from a sand worm (lugworm)
+Right: Excreted deposit from an acorn worm or sand worm (lugworm)

 During low tide in Tanjung Aru Beach, you would find marine lives such as octopus, starfish, sand dollar and jellyfish stranded in tide pools, besides anemone and corals.